 Respite foster care is a short-term placement in which the child is placed with a foster family to provide respite to either the parents or current carers.

 Respite fostering can be a weekend or week-long (or longer) break for parents and carers – and the respite family can be part of a regular routine for the child in care.

-As a respite foster carer, you can expect to have placements which can either last as short as a weekend or week-long, or longer, break for parents and carers.
+As a respite foster carer, you can expect to have placements which can either last as short as a weekend, or longer, break for parents and carers.
 In these instances, the respite family can be part of a regular routine for the child in care.
 When you become a foster carer with Capstone Foster Care, our respite families help by providing respite care to foster parents, allowing time for the foster family to have a break.

 All of Capstone’s foster carers are entitled to a 14 day “respite allowance” should they need it, so our need to recruit specialist respite carers is just as important to us as recruiting for standard foster carers.

 The reason for families needing respite from the parenting of a child is often because of the level of care the child needs.
 A child with disabilities or special educational needs, or a child who has been through trauma that resulted in aggression or lack of responsiveness, may need a great deal of care and attention – regardless of their age.
 A short-term change in routine, such as foster parent respite, allows both the carers and the children to have a rest.
 The carers can recharge their energy without too much disruption for the child.

 Are you considering becoming a respite foster carer?
 Depending upon the experience you have as a foster carer, you may find respite care more or less demanding than other types of foster care.
 If respite care for children is the only type of foster care you are involved with, you will also have your own breaks between placements – and you know when those breaks take place.
 As a respite foster carer, you can work out your own schedule that fits around respite care placements.